 This work package has been exploring the UHI mitigation produced from different scales of investment in urban greening, and will quantify the value of this benefit in dollar terms, for example by reduced mortality/morbidity, reduced energy demand and increased productivity.
-The list of possible areas for benefit-transfer has been fully developed in WP3 and WP4.
 Increasing levels of investment in green public open space, and associated investments in passive and active irrigation of those spaces, produce increasing benefits in UHI mitigation.

 In Tranche 1 CRCWSC research was able to show the clear physical urban cooling benefits of different levels and types of urban greening, but there is currently no credible estimate of the economic value of the cooling produced under different scenarios of WSUD adoption.
 Therefore there is currently no way to use UHI mitigation in any policy position or business case for greening cities and integrated water management policy changes.

-This work package is overcoming this critical barrier in policy knowledge, combining expertise in economic assessment (UWA and RMCG), UHI modelling (Monash University) and urban design response (E2DESIGNLAB).
+In this IRP2 work package led by Professor Nigel Tapper from Monash University, the aim is to overcome this critical barrier in policy knowledge by combining expertise in economic assessment (UWA and RMCG), UHI modelling (Monash University) and urban design response (E2DESIGNLAB).
 Outputs will be dollar value estimates of the UHI mitigation value produced under different greening and integrated water management settings.

-- No WSUD or whole of water cycle management (WWCM);
+- No Water Sensitive Urban Design or whole of water cycle management;

 - Proposed changes for WSUD/WWCM; and